Local well-posedness and global analyticity for solutions of a generalized 0-equation: Function spaces and auxiliary results

 We start recalling that, similarly to Sobolev spaces, one interesting property of Gevrey spaces is that it is possible to continuously embed them based on the parameters $\sigma$ and $s$, see \cite{BHP}: \begin{enumerate} \item If $0<\sigma'<\sigma$ and $s\geq 0$, then $\Vert\cdot \Vert_{G^{\sigma',s}}\leq \Vert\cdot \Vert_{G^{\sigma,s}}$ and $G^{\sigma,s}(\R)\hookrightarrow G^{\sigma',s}(\R)$; \item If $0<s'<s$ and $\sigma>0$, then $\Vert\cdot \Vert_{G^{\sigma,s'}}\leq \Vert\cdot \Vert_{G^{\sigma,s}}$ and $G^{\sigma,s}(\R)\hookrightarrow G^{\sigma,s'}(\R)$. \end{enumerate}

-Although most of our main results involve the use of Gevrey spaces, we will need to consider some auxiliary spaces and their embeddings.
-Following the work of Kato and Masuda \cite{KM} about the Korteweg-de Vries equation, for any $r>0$ we define the spaces $A(r)$ of functions that can be analytically extended to a function on a strip of width $r$, endowed with the norm
+Although our main result involves the use of Gevrey spaces, we will need to consider some auxiliary spaces and their embeddings.
+Following the work of Kato and Masuda \cite{KM} about the Korteweg-de Vries equation, for $r>0$ fixed we define the spaces $A(r)$ of functions that can be analytically extended to a function on a strip of width $r$, endowed with the norm